 Created by Scott and produced by Station Film, the film’s crew features a wide range of film veterans.
 Director of photography Jeff Venditti, editor Bob Mori, two-time Emmy winning composer Stephen Thomas Cavit, and colorist Alex Bickel, all brought their talents to the project, among many others.

-Good Night Butterfly premiered this summer at the Asian American International Film Festival (AAIFF) in New York City, and premiered on the West Coast as a selection at L.A.
+Good Night Butterfly premiered at the Asian American International Film Festival (AAIFF) in New York City, and premiered on the West Coast as a selection at L.A.
 Shorts Fest in Los Angeles.
 More details about the film can be found on the Good Night Butterfly official film page.

 Nominee: 40th Annual Asian American International Film Festival (“Best Short Film”)